Decapeptide-12 (topical) (200mg)

 Decapeptide-12 and Melasma

-One clinical study aimed to evaluate the potential of Decapeptide-12 in female test subjects with moderate to severe melasma, solar lentigines, periocular lines, and wrinkles.(1) This 24-week experiment reported apparent improvements in all of the reported facial conditions among the 25 subjects, with sustained impact.
+One clinical study aimed to evaluate the potential of Decapeptide-12 in test subjects with moderate to severe melasma, solar lentigines, periocular lines, and wrinkles.(1) This 24-week experiment reported apparent improvements in all of the reported facial conditions among the 25 subjects, with sustained impact.

 Decapeptide-12 and Post-inflammatory Hyperpigmentation